embEDUx/documentation/src/index.md

 # The **embEDUx** Project
-The name *embEDUx* includes hints for the words **embedded Linux** and **education**.
-The idea is to deliver an environment that eases the effort of creating various embedded linux distributions depending on the educational purpose that they are specifically aiming for.
+The name **embEDUx** includes hints for the words *embedded linux* and *education*.
+The goal to deliver an environment that eases the effort of creating various embedded linux distributions depending on the educational purpose that they are specifically aiming for.

-The idea has its origin at IT-faculty at the HTWG Constance, where embEDUx will have the use-case of preparing and maintaining linux distributions for the different lab-courses taken by students.
+The idea has its origin at the IT-faculty at the HTWG Constance, where embEDUx will have the use-case of preparing and maintaining linux distributions for the different lab-courses taken by students.
 All of these lab-courses evolve around the linux operating system, software applications for linux and hardware